Counting Lattice Points in Generalized Permutohedra From A to B: Preliminaries

 known as the \emph{braid arrangement}.
 We note that one can alternatively define a type A generalized permutohedron as any deformation of a permutohedron, i.e., a polytope whose normal fan coarsens the braid fan.

 The family of type A generalized permutohedra is a widely studied class of polytopes that interconnect with various combinatorial objects, such as matroids and Weyl groups.
-Beyond permutohedra, many well-known polytopes in the literature can be realized as type A generalized permutohedra, including zonotopes, associahedra, cyclohedra, and the Pitman-Stanley polytopes (see \cite[Setion 8]{Postnikov2005}).
+Beyond permutohedra, many well-known polytopes in the literature can be realized as type A generalized permutohedra, including zonotopes, associahedra, cyclohedra, and the Pitman-Stanley polytopes (see \cite[Section 8]{Postnikov2005}).
 Note that every type A generalized permutohedron $P \subset \R^n$ lies on a hyperplane $x_1+ \cdots + x_n = a$ for some real number $a.$ For instance, the permutohedron $\Pi(w_1, \dots, w_n)$ lies on the hyperplane $x_1 + \cdots + x_n = w_1 + \cdots + w_n.$ Thus, the dimension of $P$ is at most $n-1.$

-For a nonempty subset $I \subseteq [n],$ we define $\Delta_I$ to be the simplex $\conv(e_i\ | \ i \in I)$.
-Postnikov \cite[Proposition 6.3]{Postnikov2005} and Ardila et al. \cite[Proposition 2.3]{Ardila2010} show that every type A generalized permutohedron can be written as a Minkowski sum (and difference) of simplices.
+For a nonempty subset $I \subseteq [n],$ we define $\Delta_I$ to be the simplex $\conv(\bbe_i\ | \ i \in I)$.
+Postnikov \cite[Proposition 6.3]{Postnikov2005} and Ardila, Benedetti, and Doker \cite[Proposition 2.3]{Ardila2010} show that every type A generalized permutohedron can be written as a Minkowski sum (and difference) of simplices.
 The following lemma states this more precisely.